theodore-ando/paceline-monitor/README.md

 ### SMTP Server

 In order to receive email notifications on the new listings, you must have access to an SMTP server.
-Currently, the app is setup to use a gmail app password.
+Currently, the app is set up to use a gmail app password.
 If you have another SMTP server you would like to use, visit [notification.py](pacelinemonitor/notification.py) and amend it to your needs.
 Otherwise, follow the below instructions.